Summer School on Mathematical Philosophy for Female Students 2019

 This year at the summer school, we will have the following lecture streams:

-- Formal Epistemology, led by Anna-Maria Asunta Eder (University of Cologne)
+- "Norms in Epistemology: Evidential Norms and Coherence Norms", led by Anna-Maria Asunta Eder (University of Cologne)

 - "Barriers to Entailment", led by Gillian Russell (UNC Chapel Hill)